OmbraDiFenice/table2csv/README.md

     "Island Trading","Helen Bennett","UK"
     "Magazzini Alimentari Riuniti","Giovanni Rovelli","Italy"

-You can change the name of the downlaoded file and other settings using the options.
+You can change the name of the downloaded file and other settings using the options.

 ### Actions